jrgrant/hass_ids_hyyp/README.md

 Steps in 1-4 Youtube video: **http://www.youtube.com/watch?v=FGoE4XzUE38**

 0) DELETE THE OLD VERSION!
+(If you still have the old Pre 2023.4 version by @RenierM26)
 1) Add the following custom repository to HACS: https://github.com/hawky358/hass_ids_hyyp
 2) Download the integration using HACS
 3) Restart Home Assistant